People

 Mehdi Gasmi received a MSc and PhD in Biochemistry from the Claude Bernard University, Lyon.

-Stanislas Piot was appointed Chief Financial Officer of SparingVision in March 2020.
+Marie Uguen was appointed Chief Regulatory and Quality Officer at SparingVision in March 2024.

 Ryan Klimczak